Estimating and understanding exponential random graph models: Proofs

 On the other hand, the inequality in the above display becomes an equality if $h$ is a constant function.
 Therefore, if $u$ is a point in $[0,1]$ that maximizes

-then the constant function $h(x,y)\equiv u$ solves the variational problem \eqref{xvar}.
+then the constant function $h(x,y)\equiv u$ solves the variational problem (\ref{xvar}).
 To see that constant functions are the only solutions, assume that there is at least one $i$ such that the graph $H_i$ has at least one vertex with two or more neighbors.
 The above steps show that if $h$ is a maximizer, then for each $i$,

 In other words, equality holds in H\"older's inequality.
+Suppose that $H_i$ has vertex set $\{1,2,\ldots, k\}$ and vertices $2$ and $3$ are both neighbors of $1$ in $H_i$.
+Recall that

-By the assumed condition and the criterion for equality in H\"older's inequality, it follows that $h(x,y) = h(y,z)$ for almost every $(x,y,z)$.
-From this one can easily conclude that $h$ is almost everywhere a constant function.
+In particular, the integrand contains the product $h(x_1,x_2)h(x_1,x_3)$.
+From this and the criterion for equality in H\"older's inequality, it follows that $h(x_1,x_2) = h(x_1,x_3)$ for almost every $(x_1,x_2,x_3)$.
+Using the symmetry of $h$ one can now easily conclude that $h$ is almost everywhere a constant function.

 If the condition does not hold, then each $H_i$ is a union of vertex-disjoint edges.
 Assume that some $H_i$ has more than one edge.
-Then again by \eqref{equality} it follows that $h$ must be a constant function.
+Then again by (\ref{equality}) it follows that $h$ must be a constant function.

-Finally, if each $H_i$ is just a single edge, then the maximization problem \eqref{xvar} can be explicitly solved and the solutions are all constant functions. \end{proof}
+Finally, if each $H_i$ is just a single edge, then the maximization problem (\ref{xvar}) can be explicitly solved and the solutions are all constant functions. \end{pf*}

-Theorem \ref{specialnorm} gives the limiting value of $\psi_n$ if $\beta_2,\dots,\beta_k$ are non-negative.
-The next theorem describes the behavior of the exponential random graph $G_n$ under this condition if $n$ is large. \begin{thm} For each $n$, let $G_n$ be an $n$-vertex exponential random graph with sufficient statistic $T$ defined in \eqref{tdef1}.
-Assume that $\beta_2,\dots,\beta_k$ are non-negative.
-Then: \begin{compactenum}[(a)] \item If the maximization problem in \eqref{scalar} is solved at a unique value $u^*$, then $G_n$ is indistinguishable from the \ER graph $G(n,u^*)$ in the large $n$ limit, in the sense that $\widetilde{G}_n$ converges to the constant function $u^*$ in probability as $n\to\infty$. \item Even if the maximizer is not unique, the set $U$ of maximizers is a finite subset of $[0,1]$ and

-where $\widetilde{u}$ denotes the image of the constant function $u$ in $\mmm$.
-In other words, $G_n$ behaves like an \ER graph $G(n,u)$ where $u$ is picked randomly from some probability distribution on $U$. \end{compactenum} \end{thm} \begin{proof} The assertions about graph limits in this theorem are direct consequences of Theorems \ref{limitbehave} and \ref{specialnorm}.
-Since $\sum_{i=1}^k \beta_i u^{e(H_i)}$ is a polynomial function of $u$ and $I(u)$ is sufficiently well-behaved, showing that $U$ is a finite set is a simple analytical exercise. \end{proof}
+\begin{pf*}{Proof of Theorem \ref{specialbehave}} The assertions about graph limits in this theorem are direct consequences of Theorems \ref{limitbehave} and \ref{specialnorm}.
+Since $\sum_{i=1}^k \beta_i u^{e(H_i)}$ is a polynomial function of $u$ and $I(u)$ is sufficiently well-behaved, showing that $U$ is a finite set is a simple analytical exercise. \end{pf*}